 The training regulations as issued for each training occupation include framework curricula for the school and the in-company training; both curricula are jointly designed to be coherent in their sequences and avoid duplications.
 Ideally the in-company trainers and vocational school teachers are in a steady communication on the learning progress of the apprentice, using for instance the apprentice’s record book.
 The extent of the cooperation is not regulated and depends on the commitment of the involved persons.

 The unit and modular based organisation of VET programmes guarantees the coherence and synchronisation between the school and work based learning part of a VET programme.
 Apprenticeship counsellors represent the in-company trainer at the class council held at the end of each semester at technical secondary schools and make the link between the school based and work based training part.

-The Swiss vocational education and training (VET) model knows three training arrangements that collaborate closely according to the national VET legislation and the specific VET ordinances.
-Besides the apprenticeship training in the companies and the classroom instruction in the vocational schools, the third training arrangement are the branch courses.
+The Swiss vocational education and training (VET) programmes are provide at three places of learning that collaborate closely according to the national VET legislation, the specific VET ordinances and education plan.
+Besides the apprenticeship training in the companies and the classroom instruction in the vocational schools, the third places of learning are the branch courses.